Tahkout Group Listed by tengu Ransomware Group

 Tahkout Group is a large Algerian group of companies (sometimes described as a business alliance) founded and run by Mahieddine Tahkout, a well-known Algerian businessman in the automotive, transport, real estate and industrial sectors.

-On January 28, 2026, the tengu Ransomware Group added the Tahkout Group to its public leak site, confirming that internal files had been exfiltrated from the large Algerian business alliance.
+On January 28, 2026, the tengu Ransomware Group added the Tahkout Group to its public leak site, claiming that internal files had been exfiltrated from the large Algerian business alliance.
 The incident affects anyone whose personal or employment records were stored in the compromised systems, including employees, customers, suppliers and their family members whose details may now sit in the hands of attackers.

 Public reporting indicates that Tahkout Group, founded and led by Algerian businessman Mahieddine Tahkout, operates across automotive, transport, real estate and industrial sectors.
 The company describes itself as a business alliance of multiple firms under common ownership.
 Available reporting describes the attackers’ claim that they successfully exfiltrated internal files during a ransomware operation, although the exact number of affected individuals remains unknown.
 The leak site posting on January 28, 2026, marks the public confirmation of the breach.
 No specific types of personal data have been detailed in the initial listing, yet ransomware incidents of this nature routinely expose employee records, contracts, financial documents and correspondence that can contain names, addresses, phone numbers, email accounts and national identification details.